onagre-launcher/onagre/README.md

 Having a question or suggestion for a new feature ?
 Feel free to open an issue or submit a PR.
 Currently, what we need the most is feedback from users using different window managers and hardware.
-If onagre does not work out of the box for you *please let us know* so we can fix it.
+If onagre does not work out of the box for you *please let us know*, so we can fix it.

 ## License